 LEAD alumni have gone on to become VSO and ASSU leaders and leaders in communities outside of Stanford.
 Past LEAD projects include the creation of a Cultural Advising Associate staff position within Residential Education focused on diversity education; voter registration drives; diverse art exhibits/cultural performances; revision of the Stanford Acts of Intolerance protocol; and, "The Wall", a project designed to encourage campus wide discussion of issues of race and ethnicity.

-Please submit your completed application to the professional staff of one of the ethnic community centers or fill out the online application form by 10:00 am on Tuesday, September 20, 2016.
+Please submit your completed application to the professional staff of one of the ethnic community centers.
 If you have any questions or would like more information, please contact the staff at one of the community centers.